micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

     use the VCOM driver you can use PITerminal or PIMikroMove to find out which COM port to use.
--   **um in default unit**: Since PI controllers either work in mm/deg or µm/µrad and micro-manager uses µm, you need to define the factor to get µm from the default unit of the controller.
+-   **um in default unit**: Since PI controllers either work in mm/deg or µm/µrad and Micro-Manager uses µm, you need to define the factor to get µm from the default unit of the controller.
 For piezo controllers using µm this is typically 1, for motor controllers with mm this is "0.001".